 Installation

 Get AppLighter set up on your machine in minutes.
+Step-by-step guide to install dependencies, configure your workspace, and run the development server.

 Prerequisites